05Perseus/Final_Project_Group_3/README.md

  ## Database containing reference data and feature data to feed our machine learning model
  Three branches wer created which contained information about the database: FK_Circle_images, FK_Circle, FK_dummmy_db.
+ Also my self_assessment note is named as FK_Presentation_Notes.

  `We are using a Postgres SQL Database to hold and join our data together.`